Simulation Intelligence: Towards a New Generation of Scientific Methods

 \textit{Open-endedness}, or open-ended search, can be defined as any algorithm that can consistently produce novelty or increases in complexity in its outputs.
 Such open-endedness is a ubiquitous feature of biological, techno-social, cultural, and many other complex systems \cite{Banzhaf2016DefiningAS}.
 But its full algorithmic origins remain an open problem \cite{Stepney2021}.
 This open-endedness stands in contrast to most other kinds of optimization which generally seek to minimize loss functions, or otherwise reduce uncertainty \cite{Friston2017,Krakauer2020a}.
 By instead seeking to increase complexity, open-ended search tends to increase uncertainty by definition \cite{Rasmussen2019TwoMO}.
 We believe this is an extremely desirable property in optimization (and intelligence) as it has proven to be a source of robust behavior, and mechanistic innovation \cite{Adams2017} as we will review below.

 \textit{Open-ended learning} algorithms are in general those with characteristics of life-long learning: adaptively and continually pose new objectives, adapt to environment changes, and avoid pitfalls such as local minima, deceptive loss functions \cite{Lehman2011a}, or catastrophic forgetting \cite{Kumaran2016WhatLS}.
 It follows that \textit{open-ended optimization} is where components of a system continue to evolve new forms or designs continuously, rather than grinding to a halt when some sort of optimal, iteration threshold, or stable position is reached \cite{Taylor1999FromAE}.
 Open-ended optimization also has deep connections to fundamental issues in computer science.
-In theoretical analysis it has been shown to produce unbounded complexity, via computational universality \cite{Hernandez2018}.
-Yet by these arguments we must embrace undecidability and irreducibility in the optimization \cite{Hernandez2018}, which has in turn lead to lead to practical results, such as the appearance of modularity in a memory system \cite{Hernandez2018b}.
+In theoretical analysis it has been shown to produce unbounded complexity, via computational universality \cite{Hernandez2018} and to deal with learning strategies in non-differentiable spaces \cite{HernndezOrozco2020AlgorithmicPM} contrary to the old belief that differentiability was fundamental.
+By these arguments we must embrace computation undecidability and irreducibility in optimization methods \cite{Hernandez2018}, which in turn can lead to practical results, such as candidate explanations for the emergence of modularity in nature based on a simple storage system \cite{Hernandez2018b}.